Non-Governmental Organization: Sources of Funding

 DARPAN Portal: What Documents Need to be Submitted for Registration?

-Any NGO can apply for the registration to the DARPAN portal.
+Any NGO can apply for registration to the DARPAN portal.
 Given below are the documents that must be submitted for the purpose of registration:

 - Next in line, the PAN card must be submitted in relation to the NGO.